Download Careers360 App

 Conclusion

-This article talks about the Negligence in Tort.
+This article talks about Negligence in Tort.
 Negligence means when a person's careless actions lead to damage or injury to any other person.
 Negligence may occur due to carelessness or non-performance of obligations and duties of either party.
-In case of negligence, the party who has faced damage can make the other party liable for their negligence or carelessness.
-As given in the article to prove an act to be negligence essentials like duty of care, duty towards the plaintiff, breach of duty, actual cause, harm to the plaintiff and proximate cause should be proved.
+In case of negligence, the party that has faced damage can make the other party liable for their negligence or carelessness.
+As given in the article to prove an act to be negligent, the essentials like duty of care, duty towards the plaintiff, breach of duty, actual cause, harm to the plaintiff and proximate cause should be proved.

 Frequently Asked Questions (FAQs)